void-sign/noesis-extend/CONTRIBUTING.md

 - Open an issue on GitHub
 - Contact the maintainer: napol@noesis.run

-Thank you for contributing to Noesis-Extend!
+Thank you for contributing to Noesis Hub.